Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: The Symplectification Procedure

 Note that if $\mathcal E=\langle\ve_1, \ldots, \ve_{2n-6}\rangle$ then the map $a\mapsto \phi(a) |_{\mathcal E}$, $a\in \mathfrak{sl}_2(\R)$ defines the irreducible $\mathfrak{sl}_2(\R)$-representation on $\mathcal E$ so that $\phi(a)|_{\mathcal{E}}$ is an element of the symplectic algebra $\mathfrak{sp}(\mathcal E)$ with respect to the symplectic form $\omega$ on $\mathcal E$ defined by $[x, y]=\omega(x,y)\eta, \forall x, y\in \mathcal E$.

-\begin{prop} Let $D$ be a rank 2 distribution of maximal class on an $n$-dimensional manifold, $n\geq 5$. \begin{enumerate} \item If $n=5$, then the universally prolonged Tanaka symbol of $\Symp(D)$ is isomorphic to the split real form of the exceptional Lie algebra $G_2$ with grading obtained by marking both simple roots. \item If $n\geq 6$, then the universally prolonged Tanaka symbol of $\Symp(D)$ is isomorphic to $\mathfrak{gl}_2(\R)\rtimes \mathfrak{heis}_{2n-5}$ with the semidirect product structure defined by $\phi$ and with grading
+\begin{prop} Let $D$ be a rank 2 distribution with $5$-dimensional cube on an $n$-dimensional manifold, $n\geq 5$. \begin{enumerate} \item If $n=5$, then the universally prolonged Tanaka symbol of $\Symp(D)$ is isomorphic to the split real form of the exceptional Lie algebra $G_2$ with grading obtained by marking both simple roots. \item If $n\geq 6$, then the universally prolonged Tanaka symbol of $\Symp(D)$ is isomorphic to $\mathfrak{gl}_2(\R)\rtimes \mathfrak{heis}_{2n-5}$ with the semidirect product structure defined by $\phi$ and with grading

 \end{enumerate} \end{prop} \begin{proof} For the case $n=5$, observe that the Tanaka symbol $\langle X \rangle \rtimes \mathfrak{heis}_5$ is isomorphic to the negative graded part of the exceptional Lie algebra $G_2$ with the given grading.
 Theorem 5.3 in \cite{Yamaguchi_1993} then gives that the universal prolongation is isomorphic to $\mathfrak{g}_2$.